djhmateer/djhmateer.github.io/_posts/2019-03-12-Functional Programming in C Sharp - Null and Expressions.markdown

 ## Immutable types
 These act like [record types](https://fsharpforfunandprofit.com/posts/records/) or data types in other languages.
 Essentially can only be a finitie set of attributes. [good example using With](https://stackoverflow.com/questions/38575646/general-purpose-immutable-classes-in-c-sharp/38596298#38596298)

 Then create static classes that work with these data types.
+Why static classes.. what is meant by that?

 Why immutable objects?